Viraj-Joshi/Gradient-Descent/README.md

 # Gradient Descent

-This project will serve as an opportunity to implement Batch Gradient Descent, Stochastic Gradient Descent, and Mini-Batch Gradient Descent.
+This project will serve as an opportunity to implement and explain Batch Gradient Descent, Stochastic Gradient Descent, and Mini-Batch Gradient Descent.

-Once this is done, and relevant comparisons between the three are made, optimizations such as momentum and Nesterov accelerated gradient are will be made.
+Optimizations such as momentum, Nesterov accelerated gradient were made.

-TODO: explanations for acceleration and momentum.
+TODO: implement RMSProp and Adagrad.

-With time, do ADAGRAD.

 Implementing ideas found in: Sebastian Ruder (2016).
 An overview of gradient descent optimisation algorithms. arXiv preprint arXiv:1609.04747